 - Yogurt (it promotes healthy digestion)

-- Hot or cold cereal (for fiber and energy)
+- Hot or cold cereal (for fibre and energy)

-Therefore it’s easier to look at a small list of items you should definitely not eat or at least try to avoid as much as possible:
+Now let’s look at a small list of items you should definitely try to avoid or drastically cut down on:

-- Excessive intake of salt, sugar, and oily foods.
+- Excessive intake of salt, sugar, and oil.

 - Red meat and processed meats such as bacon, ham, sausages.